KrutaRyba/DiplomaProject/README.md

 Neither [Server Setup](#server-setup) nor [Client Setup](#client-setup) includes Python and Python Virtual Environment installation step.

+The system has been tested to work with Python 3.10-3.13.

-Installaion was tested on the Ubuntu 24.04.1 LTS and macOS Tahoe 26.0
+The installation was tested on Ubuntu 24.04.1 LTS and macOS Tahoe 26.0.

 ## Server Setup

 Assumptions:
-- Server has python3 installed
+- Server has python3 installed (preferred 3.10-3.13)
 - Server has python3-virtualenv installed

 ### Installing the Server